terhorst/stepfun/README.rst

 ``stepfun`` is a Python class for representing mathematical step functions.
-It supports simple arithemetic operations (addition, subtraction, multiplication, etc.) as well as vectorized evaluation and integration.
+It supports simple arithmetic operations (addition, subtraction, multiplication, etc.) as well as vectorized evaluation and integration.